OPT Industrial Electrician Jobs

 Target STEM OPT-eligible degree fields

 Electrical engineering, electrical engineering technology, and industrial technology degrees typically qualify for 24-month STEM OPT extensions.
-Confirm your CIP code with your DSO before applying, as this directly affects how long you can work without H-1B sponsorship.
+Confirm your CIP code with your DSO before applying, as this directly affects how long you can work without H-1B visa sponsorship.

 Focus on large industrial employers